Modelling Direct Messaging Networks with Multiple Recipients for Cyber Deception: Experiments

-\paragraph{E-mail content evaluation} The e-mail subject and body generation models were trained using the Huggingface implementation of GPT-2\footnote{\url{https://huggingface.co/transformers/model_doc/gpt2.html}}.
-We then created a corpus of e-mail subjects.
+The email subject and body generation models were trained using the Huggingface implementation of GPT-2\footnote{\url{https://huggingface.co/transformers/model_doc/gpt2.html}}.
+We then created a corpus of email subjects.
 For each person in the network, we took the 10 most frequently used words from their keyword list, and then used each one as a prompt to generate roughly 45 subjects.
 This resulted in a set of at least 450 subjects generated per user.
 This is used to investigate whether using keywords as prompts for the subject generation can differentiate sender’s emails from one another, and give an indication of their role in the network.

-A corpus of e-mail threads was generated following the Algorithm in~\S\ref{subsec::emailgen}.
-There are a number of papers in the literature that have already evaluated the quality of generated text from large pre-trained language models using user studies~\cite{dathathri2019plug, clark2021all}.
-Our aim is to investigate the coherence of generated e-mail threads.
-To do this, we use an approach similar to that proposed by Karuna et al. \cite{karuna-etal-2018-enhancing}.
-Namely, we compare the coherence of e-mails with their replies in conversation threads.
+A corpus of email threads was then generated following the Algorithm in~\S\ref{subsec::emailgen}.

+Metric-based approaches for evaluating the realism of text in the literature aim to evaluate coherence and cohesion.
+Ideally, for this work we would like to have such a metric that can quantify coherence and cohesion of a sequence of messages in a communication thread.
+We are not aware of any such metric in the literature, and so have taken a similar approach to that in Karuna et al. \cite{karuna-etal-2018-enhancing}, who propose a novel method to enhance cohesion and coherence of fake text used in cyber deception, in order to improve its believability.
+In \cite{karuna-etal-2018-enhancing}, they measure the semantic coherence of a document by averaging the similarity between the adjacent sentences or paragraphs.
+Since coherence is a necessary requirement for realism in deceptive content, in this work we have reported similarity scores between 2 consecutive emails within a thread.

+To calculate similarity between 2 emails, an email embedding vector was created for each email using Google's Universal Sentence Encoder\cite{cer2018use}, then cosine-similarity was used to measure the semantic similarity between the email embedding vectors of the 2 consecutive emails in a thread.
+Since cosine-similarity is used, the maximum possible similarity score is 1 and the minimum is -1, though negative scores are rarely observed.

+Referential cohesion is used to measure the overlap of ideas across adjacent bodies of text.
+In \cite{karuna-etal-2018-enhancing}, cohesion is calculated as the linguistic overlap of words across adjacent paragraphs.
+Following this, we calculate the cohesion between an email and its reply as the number of overlapping lemma types that occur in both emails, which we compute using spaCy's \textit{en\_core\_web\_lg} model.